Guideline for applications for authorisation of clinical trials of medicinal products in humans

 When the Danish Medicines Agency inspects and monitors clinical trials, it can gain access to information about the trial subjects' health and personal circumstances without specific consent or authorisation from the trial subject or his or her relatives or guardian, cf. section 90(2)-(5) of the Danish Medicines Act.

-Therefore, when informed consent is obtained from a trial subject who is to participate in a clinical trial, the responsible investigator must inform the trial subject that personal details may be disclosed to the Danish Medicines Agency as part the authority's control activities.
+Therefore, when informed consent is obtained from a trial subject who is to participate in a clinical trial, the responsible investigator must inform the trial subject that the Danish Medicines Agency has direct access to personal details from patient records etc., including electronic records as part the agency's control activities.

 However, a power of attorney must be obtained if an inspection is to be carried out by representatives from foreign authorities that will be monitoring the trial.